shyampurk/bluemix-todo-app/server/test/readme.txt

-NOTE:
+NOTE: These scripts are only for testing purpose.
+They are not part of the mail application.
+	1)client.py - This program is used to test the functionality of the server without the client app.
+THis script can simulate all requests sent from teh client to server.

-	1)client.py is to test the functionality of the app Instructions:Select any of these tasks by their number 0)logOut
+	Instructions:Select any of these tasks by their number 0)logOut
 			 1)getAddressBook